In-depth reviews

 Equipment, options & accessories

-Standard equipment on the Sport includes 18-inch alloy wheels, a powered tailgate, blue exterior design highlights, ambient lighting, automatic air-conditioning, Alcantara upholstery, heated front seats, split-folding rear seats, a leather sports steering wheel, automatic wipers and headlights, cruise control, LED lights all round, parking assistance, a reversing camera, the 14-inch infotainment screen and 12-inch driver’s display.
+Standard equipment on the Sport includes 18-inch alloy wheels, a powered tailgate, blue exterior design highlights, ambient lighting, automatic air-conditioning, Alcantara suede upholstery, heated front seats, split-folding rear seats, a leather sports steering wheel, automatic wipers and headlights, cruise control, LED lights all round, parking assistance, a reversing camera, the 14-inch infotainment screen and 12-inch driver’s display.

 Comfort, Comfort Plus, Visibility, Technology and Technology Plus packs are also available for both Sport and M Sport models, while individual options offered include an electric sunroof, towbar and Harmon Kardon sound system.

 The M50 gets 19-inch alloys as standard, along with similar external styling enhancements to the M Sport.
-Powered memory seats trimmed in full leather, along with the adaptive suspension and M Sport brakes, are standard here, too.
-Visibility, Comfort, Technology Plus and M Technology Packs can be added at extra cost.
+Powered memory seats trimmed in full leather, along with the aforementioned adaptive suspension and more-powerful M Sport brakes, are standard here, too.
+Visibility, Comfort, Technology Plus and M Technology Packs can be added at an extra cost.

 Infotainment, apps & sat nav

-The infotainment system doesn’t disappoint, with crisp graphics and a responsive user interface.
-You can tap the central touchscreen to navigate through menus and functions, but the i4 also features the familiar iDrive rotary dial.
-But whichever method you use, it can be difficult to navigate the array of icons and sub-menus on the screen while driving.
-If you prefer to just use Apple CarPlay or Android Auto, apps are fully integrated into the main touchscreen, and they both look and function brilliantly as a result.
-The climate controls on the central touchscreen are relatively painless to use, but of course we’d like to have seen BMW fit some physical buttons instead.
+The infotainment system doesn’t disappoint, with vivid and crisp graphics, plus a responsive user interface.
+You can tap the central touchscreen to navigate through menus and functions, but the i4 also features the familiar iDrive rotary dial; although, whichever method you use, it can be difficult to navigate the array of icons and sub-menus on the screen while driving.

 Most Popular